fghaas/pyconit2023/markdown/talk.md

 Please feel free to scan this QR code if you'd like to follow along with my slides.

-Yes, I know I'm the person between you and your drinks.
-I do acknowledge that.
-And I also understand that I might be the person between you and your hummus.
-Which in this country is probably even worse.
-And then, you might also be thinking, what on earth is this guy talking about?
+You might be thinking, what on earth is this guy talking about?
 And why is he here?
 This is, after all, a technology conference.
-And not only that, it's a DevOps meeting.
-So that means that we're all about incrementally improving things, gradually changing and reimplementing things without breaking them.
+And not only that, it's a software developer meeting.
+So that means most of what we do is — or at least should be — about incrementally improving things, gradually changing and reimplementing things without breaking them.
+And then there's testing, and QA, and documentation.
 Where's the room for creativity in that?

 And I'll forgive you for thinking that, because there are two very common misconceptions about creativity.
 They're both very wrong, but they're very, very common.
-The one misconception is that a creativity is somehow the domain of the arts, that it happens in painting, music, drama, dance, fiction, poetry, etc., but not elsewhere.
+The one misconception is that creativity is somehow the domain of the arts, that it happens in painting, music, drama, dance, fiction, poetry, etc., but not elsewhere.
 And the second misconception is that creativity happens in big leaps, as in Mozart